Mass grave site with 166 bodies found in Mexico

-Mexican authorities discovered at least 166 bodies at a mass grave site in Veracruz state, prosecutors said Thursday, the latest horrifying find in a region hit by bloody drug cartel turf wars.
+COATZACOALCOS - Mexican authorities have discovered at least 166 bodies at a mass grave site in Veracruz state, prosecutors said, the latest horrifying find in a region hit by bloody drug cartel turf wars.

 Authorities have used drones and ground-penetrating radar to help them locate the bodies.